Philips: Lighting the way to home transformation with Google Cloud Platform

 “We chose Google Cloud Platform to power Philips Hue’s backend because it scales instantly, frees engineers to work on product development rather than managing infrastructure,” says Yianni.

 Using data to help lighting transform the home

 Philips Lighting built the Philips Hue backend using Google Cloud Platform with the help of Q42, which provided cloud platform design and engineering services.
 Using Google Cloud Platform, Philips Hue was able to get their services up and running quickly, with minimal upfront costs and the confidence that the platform would scale to support the ultimate success of the business.

-Philips Lighting uses a full suite of Google Cloud Platform cloud services, including Google App Engine, Google Cloud SQL, Google Cloud Storage, Google Cloud Datastore, Google Container Engine and Google Compute Engine to power the backend.
+Philips Lighting uses a full suite of Google Cloud Platform cloud services, including Google App Engine, Google Cloud SQL, Google Cloud Storage, Google Cloud Datastore, Google Kubernetes Engine and Google Compute Engine to power the backend.
 Google Cloud Platform enables the out of home connections between the Philips Hue bridge, which acts as the hub that enables communication between the lights and a user’s mobile phone app or web app, and any third-party apps or devices that are connected into the system.

 Yianni cites several examples of how Philips Hue goes beyond just providing traditional lighting.
 Instead of redecorating their homes, people can change their homes’ look multiple times per day by changing its lighting with a tap of a button.
 And if people often feel tired in the morning, they can put their lights on a routine which replicates the sunrise and encourages them to wake up more naturally.